DoddyUK/ltp305-micropython/README.md

 ## Overview

-This driver is a hastily hacked-together version of [Pimironi's original driver](https://github.com/pimoroni/ltp305-python) that removes the reliance on the `smbus` library.
+This driver is a hastily hacked-together version of @pimironi's [original driver](https://github.com/pimoroni/ltp305-python) that removes the reliance on the `smbus` library.
 Instead, this version makes use of the Pico's `machine.I2C` package to drive the breakout board.